swetamishra123/Tic-Tac-Toe-Game-C-/README.md

 - Example: To make a move in the center of the board, input "2 2".

 ## Customizable Grid
-- When running the game, you can enter the desired grid size (e.g., 3 for a 3x3 grid).
+- When running the game, you can enter the desired grid size (e.g. 3 for a 3x3 grid)

 ## Sample Gameplay
 ```